Need help With Searches & Notices?

 Further Searches and Notices

 Sometimes the deceased’s personal papers will not contain details of all of the assets and liabilities.
 It may then be necessary to make further searches and enquiries to try and identify missing assets.
-If there is any doubt of the extent of assets or liabilities then further enquiries need to be made.
+If there is any doubt as to the extent of assets or liabilities then further enquiries need to be made.

 Certainty Will Search